rachelandrew/grid-by-example/browsers/index.md

 ## Blink Rendering Engine (Chrome, Opera)

-**Igalia have posted the [Intent to Ship](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/hBx1ffTS9CQ) for Grid into Chrome.
-This means that it could be enabled by default (no browser flag required) as soon as March 2017.**
+**Igalia have posted the [Intent to Ship](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/hBx1ffTS9CQ) for Grid into Chrome.** Chrome 57 is when we expect to see it, estimated release date [March 14th 2017](https://www.chromium.org/developers/calendar).

 [Blink Meta Bug](https://code.google.com/p/chromium/issues/detail?id=79180)